 This is based solely on the fact that Italian is nearer to English than Hebrew.
 There may be occasions where family ancestry, cultural backgrounds or availability of resources may bend what’s considered easier.

-So, if you have made up your mind to learn two languages and are considering Italian as one of your options, here are some interesting things about Italian that might interest you:
+So, if you have made up your mind to learn two languages and are considering Italian as one of your options, here are some interesting things about Italian that might catch your attention:

 a.)
 Italian is a Romance language; this means it developed from Latin.
 This makes it fairly easy for English speakers to learn because it shares a lot of vocabulary with English.

 b.)
-Because Italian descends from Latin, it will open the door to understand and make it easier to learn Spanish, French, Portuguese and Rumanian.
+Because Italian descends from Latin, it will open the door to understand and make it easier to learn Spanish, French, Portuguese and Rumanian in the future.

 c.)
 You have all you need to get started learning Italian right here at learn-italian-language.com